 Use Libby to Read Books from your Library

-More than 30,000 libraries in 40 countries are connected to OverDrive’s catalog of 2 million ebooks, audiobooks, and videos.
+More than 30,000 local libraries in 40 countries use the OverDrive catalog of 2 million ebooks, audiobooks, and videos.
 OverDrive is the book catalog.
 Libby is the app used to access the book repository.

 This recipe will show you how to find, install and use the Libby app to get FREE books.